Custom Embroidered Apparel Group Photo

 Part of the buying decision for customers is figuring out the price of an item.
 Stich count pricing has some advantages.

-• An accurate way to cover costs of production for the embroidery shop
+• It's an accurate way to cover costs of production for the embroidery shop

 What Are the Disadvantages of Stitch Count Pricing?

-Stitch count pricing tends to be more internally focused on making sure the embroidery company makes a profit, rather than the customer experience.
+Stitch count pricing tends to be more internally motivated, making sure the embroidery company makes a profit, rather than focusing on the customer experience.
 There are bound to be a few disadvantages when a model is designed for the company over the customer.

-• Time-consuming (can take 1-3 days to get a price estimate)
+• Estimates are time-consuming (can take 1-3 days to get a price)

 • Customer does not know how many stitches they will need